Exercise Physiology Major

 The science of exercise.

-Marquette's exercise physiology major encompasses anatomy, kinesiology, nutrition and physiology, so you'll understand how the body works and be well equipped to develop programs that enhance the body.
+Marquette's exercise physiology major encompasses human form and function, scientific principles of conditioning, medical screening, and exercise testing and prescription, so you'll understand how the body works and be well equipped to develop programs that enhance it.

 Some of the classes you'll take: